skmin-lab/unixmd/docs/source/objects/mqc/ct.rst

   This parameter determines the numerical integration method for the electronic equation of motion.
   Currently, only the RK4 algorithm (*'rk4'*) is available.

 \

-- **dist_threshold** *(double)* - Default: *0.25*

-  This parameter defines the numerical threshold for the coherence.
-  Specifically, if the populations of two or more states are larger than this value, the electronic state is 'coherent' and the decoherence term is calculated.

-\

-- **dist_cutoff** *(double)* - Default: *0.5*

-  This parameter defines the numerical threshold for the coherence.
-  Specifically, if the populations of two or more states are larger than this value, the electronic state is 'coherent' and the decoherence term is calculated.

-\

-- **dist_parameter** *(double)* - Default: *10.0*

-  This parameter defines the numerical threshold for the coherence.
-  Specifically, if the populations of two or more states are larger than this value, the electronic state is 'coherent' and the decoherence term is calculated.

-\

-- **sigma** *(double)* - Default: *0.3*

-  This parameter defines the numerical threshold for the coherence.
-  Specifically, if the populations of two or more states are larger than this value, the electronic state is 'coherent' and the decoherence term is calculated.

-\